 First Come First Serve (FCFS) Scheduling

-It is the simplest CPU scheduling algorithm.
-The criteria of this algorithm are the process that requests the CPU first is holds the CPU or which process enters the ready queue first is served first.
+First Come First Serve Scheduling is the simplest CPU scheduling algorithm.
+The criteria of First Come First Serve Scheduling algorithm are the process that requests the CPU first is holds the CPU or which process enters the ready queue first is served first.
 The operating system maintains a data structure that is a ready queue.
 If a process request the CPU then it is loaded into the ready queue which process is the head of the ready queue, connect the CPU to that process.

 |Process||Burst Time (ms)|